Prosecutors accuse Luigi Mangione’s lawyers of fanning publicity around him and call out hidden heart-shaped notes in socks

 “Among the items of clothing was a new pair of argyle socks wrapped around cardboard.
 Secreted in the cardboard were two personal heart-shaped notes, one addressed to an unknown person named ‘Joan’ and the other to Luigi stating in part ‘know there are thousands of people wishing you luck,’” prosecutors said in the court filing.

-Prosecutors said Mangione was still allowed to wear the socks, “which he first changed into and later changed out of because he felt that ‘they did not look good.’”
+Mangione was still allowed to wear the socks, “which he first changed into and later changed out of because he felt that ‘they did not look good,’” prosecutors said.

 In court, Mangione wore loafers without socks, which were captured by photographers in the courtroom and drew attention on TikTok.

+Mangione’s attorneys said they “inadvertently did not see” the two heart-shaped notes in the socks.

+“This was obviously inadvertent as one of the two heart-shaped notes was not even addressed to Mr. Mangione,” his attorneys wrote in a Wednesday letter to the judge in the case.
+“The District Attorney’s Office ostensibly realized the innocent nature of this event, and that it was not a genuine danger or concern, as they did not bother to alert the Court at the time.”

-“While defendant continues his unsubstantiated complaints of unfair treatment, the People find it important to make the Court aware of how the special treatment to the defendant’s benefit was violated when the People made accommodations for defendant’s fashion needs during the last court appearance,” prosecutors wrote.
+In their filing, prosecutors said “the special treatment to the defendant’s benefit was violated when the People made accommodations for defendant’s fashion needs during the last court appearance.”

-Prosecutors also called out the defense for making public statements by setting up a website, which features a statement from Mangione thanking his supporters.
+But Mangione’s attorneys in their letter said that their client changes out of his prison clothes out of respect to the court, and it does not constitute special treatment since it is an accommodation that is made to many incarcerated defendants.

 A new log of evidence in the case